Gemma Owen wearing Halo

 JS1 Pro

-For around £100 the JS1 Pro features three safety standards and an impact-resistant ABS outer shell, plus a leather harness and deep fit for added security.
+The JS1 Pro features three safety standards and an impact-resistant ABS outer shell, plus a leather harness and deep fit for added security.

-Best selling riding hats
+Best selling riding helmets

 Riders choose Charles Owen for the highest safety standards, technological innovation, style and comfort.

-These best selling riding helmets are worn for a variety of disciplines:
+These best-selling riding helmets are worn for a variety of disciplines:

-While certain helmets are designed with a specific discipline in mind, this doesn’t mean you can’t wear them for a different horse riding activity.
+While certain helmets are designed with a specific discipline in mind, this doesn’t mean you can’t wear them for a different horse-riding activity.

-You may be a happy hacker, who occasionally competes in dressage, but this doesn’t mean you can’t benefit from the superior safety features of the 4Star.
+You may be a happy hacker who occasionally competes in dressage, but this doesn’t mean you can’t benefit from the superior safety features of the 4Star.

 Read more about choosing a riding helmet.

-If you need more help and advice contact our friendly team to find the best helmet for your head and your discipline.
+If you need more help and advice, contact our friendly team to find the best helmet for your head and your discipline.